This page presents the most important events that have shaped Moscow's present-day appearance.

 1560 - Construction of St. Basil's cathedral on Red Square completed.

 1612 - Citizens in arms liberate Moscow from foreign invaders, the end of the Times of Trouble (interregnum).

-1713 - Peter I (the Great) moves Russia’s capital from Moscow to newly born St. Petersburg, but Moscow retains some of its economic, cultural and political power.
+1713 - Peter I (the Great) moves Russia’s capital from Moscow to newl-born St. Petersburg, but Moscow retains some of its economic, cultural and political power.

 1771 - Plague outbreak kills 50,000 or quarter of the city’s population.